greenpeace/gpes-bigquery-recipes/prepare-to-bigquery.md

 ## Access to Google Cloud

-Make sure you have access to your [Google Cloud platform account](https://console.cloud.google.com/).
+Make sure you have access to the [Google Cloud Platform](https://console.cloud.google.com/).
 At least you'll need access to [Google Cloud Storage](https://console.cloud.google.com/storage/) and [Google Big Query](https://bigquery.cloud.google.com/).
-Your office might have a Google Cloud account, for example for Planet 4.
+Your office might have a Google Cloud project, for example for Planet 4.

 Google Big Query is [very cheap](https://cloud.google.com/bigquery/pricing).
 It's free up to 1 Terabyte of data processing per month and it's about 5 USD for each extra Terabyte.